Tony Greig is one of the few cricketers to score 3,000 runs and take 100 wickets in Test cricket © Getty Images

 When Greig was in college, a group of Sussex cricketers — including Test players like Alan Oakman and Ian Thomson — visited his native Queenstown.
 Greig, making his debut for Border at the age of 19, impressed the visiting Sussex members enough and was offered by them a place in the county side.
 After much deliberation and encouragement from his father, Greig gave up his University pursuits and left country for England.

 After a string of matches for Sussex Second XI with mixed results, Greig got picked for Arthur Gilligan’s XI against the touring West Indians in 1966.
-Playing against some of the biggest names in international cricket, Greig dismissed Seymour Nurse and Rohan Kanhai to return figures of three for 51.
+Playing against some of the biggest names in international cricket, Greig dismissed Seymour Nurse and Rohan Kanhai to return figures of 3 for 51.

 Early in the following year he got picked to play Lancashire at Hove.
 Coming in at 34 for three, Greig counterattacked from the very beginning.
 No one else went past 32 as Greig scored 156 in 230 minutes on debut to lift Sussex to 324 against a bowling attack that consisted of Brian Statham, Ken Higgs and Peter Lever.